The National Choir Competition 2025, with a competing choir performing on stage

 • Creative Interpretation Award - The choir that demonstrates the most original and imaginative approach to their chosen repertoire.
 Judges will look for unique arrangements, inventive staging and artistic risk-taking that brings fresh perspective to the music.

-Runners-up prizes will be awarded in each category.
+Runners-up prizes were awarded in each category.

 Children raising money for Barnardo's during the yearly Big Toddle event